 Pairing these valuable tips with coupons and store sales can help you to save a lot of money on each shopping trip

-Bargain hunters already save money regularly by cutting coupons and shopping during sales.
+Bargain hunters already save money regularly by cutting coupons and shopping during store sales.
 But there are many other ways you can save money when shopping that the stores try to keep secret from you.
 So what do you do to save some money on your next shopping trip?
-Combining these shopping strategies with coupons and sales can help you save as much of your hard-earned money as possible!
+Combining these shopping strategies with coupons and store sales can help you save as much of your hard-earned money as possible!

 - Look at the Bottom and Top Shelves